ParsaMehdipour/ParsaMehdipour/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Something Cool!!
-- 🌱 I’m currently learning Asp Net Core
+- 🌱 I’m currently learning Redis🚀 and DataScience🧪
 - 👯 I’m looking to collaborate on Open Source Porjects
 - 📫 How to reach me: Mehdipourparsa@gmail.com or http://www.linkedin.com/in/parsa-mehdipour-7b40861b5